This classic basil pesto sauce recipe can elevate any pasta, sandwich, or soup! And it’s so easy to make, you may never purchase store-bought again.

 I made this chicken dish again for dinner the other night, and for some reason I bought way too much basil.
 By the looks of it, you’d think I was feeding a crowd.
 But no. So, I put it to good use by whipping up a batch of pesto sauce.

 No worries, though.
-We go through it so fast in my house.
-Haley and Trevor love it just as much as red sauce.
+We go through this pesto sauce so fast in my house.
+My kids love it just as much as red sauce.

 12 Great Ways to use Pesto Sauce beyond pasta